What type of claims are arbitrated?

 Who are the arbitrators?

+Although many FINRA arbitrators are attorneys, this is not a requirement.
 Securities arbitrators are divided into two groups: public arbitrators and industry arbitrators.
-Industry arbitrators are individuals that have worked in the securities industry.
-A typical FINRA arbitration panel will have two public arbitrators and one industry arbitrator.
-Although many arbitrators are attorneys, this is not a requirement.
+As a general rule, industry arbitrators are individuals that have some affiliation with the securities industry.
+In a typical customer case, a FINRA arbitration panel will be made up of three public arbitrators; however, Claimants can also select a three-member panel that has two public arbitrators and one industry arbitrator.

 What happens at the arbitration?